Robinson & McMahon

-Delmonte is a collaboration of two artists, Helen McMahon and Jason Robinson, who share a studio but not the same style of painting.
-By working jointly on the same canvas our different methods of using paint combine to create atmospheric, abstract paintings with an aesthetic style that could not result from one artist.
+A collaboration of two artists who share a studio but not the same style of painting, we work jointly on the same canvas, our different methods of using paint combining to create atmospheric, abstract paintings.

-Working to a basic starting formula of applying thin layers, we are then subsequently guided by reaction and response, not imposing rules or process, and rarely discussing what each other plans to do until the very end when both decide if a work is finished or not.
+Working to a basic starting formula, we are then subsequently guided by reaction and response, not imposing rules or process, and rarely discussing what each other plans to do until the very end when both decide if a work is finished or not.

-Muted grounds create a sense of place where contrasting quick, bold actions, whether loud and jarring or a just a subtle intervention, bring to life a narrative, however ambiguous it may be.
+Muted grounds from one artist create a sense of place where the other artist’s contrasting quick, bold actions, whether loud and jarring or a just a subtle intervention, bring to life a narrative, however ambiguous it may be.
 Sometimes these determined marks are obliterated but a finished work exists as a result of all marks made whether they are still seen or have just left a trace.